sideris/ribbit/README.md

 bun -v
 ```

-If the versions are not correct or you don't have Bun installed, download and follow their setup instructions:
+If the versions are not correct, or you don't have Bun installed, download and follow their setup instructions:

 - Install [Bun](https://bun.sh/docs/installation)